 variant_title = 1 Bottle.
 If the customer orders two products with Subscription in the title and the 1 bottle variant selected, the workflow will change both products in the order.

 Refer to Creating a 14-day free trial for an example workflow.

 Customers are able to add free trial items through their customer portal

 You can disable the ability to add or swap a product from the customer portal.
-These permissions can be adjusted via the customer portal settings (click Settings and select Customer Portal).
+These permissions can be adjusted via the customer portal settings (click Storefront and select Customer Portal).